 A world of opportunity

-With seven majors that span the biological sciences, the college offers many excellent options.
+With eight majors that span the biological sciences, the college offers many excellent options.
 But the opportunities don't stop in the classroom.
 As a CBS student, you can also study abroad, get your hands dirty with field biology, work in faculty labs, gain leadership experience and participate in student organizations.

 “I had a chance to participate in research and work alongside professors who are making scientific breakthroughs.
 And I know my critical thinking skills are far better having graduated from CBS,” Beau Miller